 - Have consistent high quality and sufficient quantity sleep

 Challenge 2: There’s no point in getting lean and healthy if I don’t put in place daily habits to maintain and improve those benefits and live life to the fullest.
 The whole point of calling actions “habits”, is that I don’t want to spend my time thinking about a daily healthy to-do list–I want these actions to be firmly nestled in my subconscious.

 - High daily movement

 - High quality, optimal quantity nutrition and hydration

 - Regular whole body strength work

-Challenge 2: I’ve raced distances from 5K to Ironman, but never to my potential due to inconsistent training frequency and from executing just enough volume to get comfortably through the distance and have fun.
-Also known as Lazy Athlete Syndrome.
+Challenge 3: I’ve raced distances from 5K to Ironman, but never to my potential due to inconsistent training frequency and from executing just enough volume to get comfortably through the distance while having fun (also known as Lazy Athlete Syndrome™).
 I don’t expect to reach levels of performance that would have been possible 15 years ago, but given my mediocre results, I think I can beat some of my previous PRs.

 - Get close to a 40:00 10k (previous best 41:30, last 10k in 57:00)

 - Return to triathlon, beginning with Zürich 5150 Olympic Distance in July

 - Set a big endurance challenge for autumn.
 Event(s) TBD